QMROCT/vagrant-xnat/README.md

 vagrant-xnat
 ============

-Provision Ubuntu 14.04 based Vagrant box with XNAT
+Provision Ubuntu 14.04 based Vagrant box with XNAT<br/><br/>
+Project is NO LONGER SUPPORTED, since the XNAT developers started a <a href="https://bitbucket.org/nrg/xnat_vagrant_1_6dev/overview">similar project</a> with their 1.6.5 release.

 ### Dependencies:
 * VirtualBox